maru1212/AirBnB_clone/README.md

 - Description of the command interpreter:

-        - How to start is
+        - How to start it
         - how to use it
         - Examples